Ganesh Pyne: Early life and education

 Born and brought up in Kolkata, living in a crumbling family mansion in Kabiraj Row, north Calcutta (now Kolkata), Pyne grew up listening to his grandmother's folktales and reading fantastic stories from children's books, which was to create the vocabulary of his future art.
-Also during his childhood years, he flipped through, Mouchak, a Bengali children's magazine, to which his family subscribed, he came across a printed drawing by Abanindranath Tagore, the founder of the Bengal school art movement.
+Also during his childhood years, he flipped through, Mouchak, a Bengali children's magazine, to which his family subscribed, he came across a printed drawing by, Abanindranath, the founder of the Bengal school art movement.
 This had deep impact on him, and he started reading avidly and drawing on his black slate with chalk for hours.

 However, much greater impact was to come in 1946, first his father died early in the year, and his family was caught up in the Calcutta riots, which preceded the partition of India, and they had to be escorted to a safe zone at the Calcutta Medical College.
 This trauma at age 9, had a lasting impact on his life and work.
 He studied at Government College of Art & Craft, an educational institution closely associated with Bengal School of Art, and graduated in 1959.

 Career

-Pyne commenced his artistic career in the early 1950, as a book illustrator and a sketching for animation films at Mandar Mullick's studio in Kolkata.
+Pyne commenced his artistic career in the early 1950, as a book illustrator and doing sketching for animation films at Mandar Mullick's studio in Kolkata.
 During this period, not having enough money to buy colours, he made small drawings in pen and ink; and in 1963 joined the Society for Contemporary Artists, which had local artists like Bikash Bhattacharjee, Shyamal Datta Ray,Dharmanarayan Dasgupta and Ganesh Haloi.

 His early work was deeply influenced by the Bengal school and especially Abanindranath Tagore was in water colour, and his first painting "Winter's Morning", portrayed him going to school along with his brother.
 Further he added the influences of Frans Hals, Rembrandt's handling of chiaroscuro and Paul Klee's simplicity and cubism in developing his own style of "poetic surrealism", around themes from Bengali folklore and mythology.
 His artistic breakthrough was preceded by his years as an animator in Kolkata and exposure to Walt Disney's cartoons.
 Being a cinema buff, he also took inspiration from European black-and-white cinema masters, Bergman, Wajda and Fellini.